 FG-PRODUCTS, SC VIII.1.
-NOT IN COMPLIANCE - The stack for FG-PRODUCTS shall discharge unobstructed vertically and not have a diameter greater than 24 inches or a discharge height less than 58 feet.
-During the inspection, the F-1091 stack (SV-PROD) did not meet PTI 113-07A requirements.
-The rectangular stack appeared to be approximately 15 inches by 20 inches and exhausted to ambient air at approximately 20 feet above ground surface.
+COMPLIANCE - The stack for FG-PRODUCTS shall discharge unobstructed vertically and not have a diameter greater than 24 inches or a discharge height less than 58 feet.
+During the previous inspection, the F-1091 stack was assumed to be SV-PROD and did not meet PTI 113-07A requirements.
+However, upon further evaluation, the stack was the determined to be as built room vent for the finished products storage area (emulsions and resin).
+BASF included new modeling using the installed stack(s) (there are two room vents) along with the stack condition for FG-DRUMMING (SV-DRUM) in the PTI application for 113-07B.
+The new stack conditions were approved in PTI 113-07B issued February 28, 2019.
+For this compliance evaluation the FG-PRODUCTS stack is considered in compliance.

 FG-DRUMMING, SC I.1, VI.1, and VI.2.
 COMPLIANCE - Ethyl acrylate from FG-DRUMMING equipment not vented to the RTO limited to 0.0144 pounds per hour; throughput records and other records maintained as necessary to determine compliance with limit, which may be prorated from monthly records to an hourly rate - A test has not been requested by AQD.
-Prorated pound per hour ethyl acrylate emissions data is provided in the May 1, 2015 submittal for each month in the period January 2015 through December 2016.
+Prorated pound per hour ethyl acrylate emissions data is provided in the May 1, 2015 submittal for each month in the period January 2017 through December 2018.
+Revised emission records were provided on May 22, 2019.
 Each monthly pound per hour ethyl acrylate emission rate is less than 0.0144.
 BASF claims this data as "Confidential Business Information".

 FG-DRUMMING, SC II.1, VI.3.
-COMPLIANCE - Loading of organic compounds with a vapor pressure greater than 1.5 psia limited to 5,000,000 gallons per 12-month rolling time period; records - Monthly and 12-month rolling total loading records are provided for the period January 2015 through December 2016 in the February 15, 2017 submittal.
+COMPLIANCE - Loading of organic compounds with a vapor pressure greater than 1.5 psia limited to 5,000,000 gallons per 12-month rolling time period; records - Monthly and 12-month rolling total loading records are provided for the period January 2017 through December 2018 in the April 9, 2019 submittal.
 Each 12-month total is less than 5,000,000 gallons.
 BASF claims this data as "Confidential Business Information".

 FG-DRUMMING, SC VIII.1.
-NOT IN COMPLIANCE - The stack for FG-DRUMMING shall discharge unobstructed vertically and not have a diameter greater than 24 inches or a discharge height less than 42 feet.
-During the inspection, the drumming stack (SV-DRUM) did not appear to meet PTI 113-07A requirements.
+COMPLIANCE - The stack for FG-DRUMMING shall discharge unobstructed vertically and not have a diameter greater than 24 inches or a discharge height less than 42 feet.
+During the previous inspection, the drumming stack (SV-DRUM) did not appear to meet PTI 113-07A requirements.
 The stack did not discharge unobstructed vertically upwards (rain cap installed) and was approximately 8 inches in diameter and 35 feet above ground surface.
+The stack has been modified and is now in compliance with SV-DRUM.
+The stack was extended approximately 15 feet and is now equipped with a rain sleeve (discharging vertically upwards).
+As described above under FG-PRODUCTS, BASF included new modeling using the installed stack in FG-PRODUCTS along with the stack condition for FG-DRUMMING (SV-DRUM) in the PTI application for 113-07B.
+The new stack conditions were approved in PTI 113-07B issued February 28, 2019.